AaradhyaGitHub/React-PM-CRUD-App/docs/13_styling_modal.md

-# Styling and Functionality of the NewProject Component
+# Styling and Functionality of the NewProject and Modal Components

 We styled **NewProject** components with the same rules as the **NoProjectSelected** component.
 This ensures consistent design across the application.